 - One hour on high equals about two to two and a half hours on low.

-- Filling your crock pot more than half full will give the best result.
+- Filling your slow cooker more than half full will give the best result.

 - To get the best flavor you may want to brown meat before placing it in the cooker.